Henlee Hulix Barnette: Personal life

 Barnette married twice, first to Charlotte Ford, with whom he had two sons, John and Wayne.
 After Charlotte's death in childbirth in 1953, Barnette was remarried in 1956 to Helen Poarch, with whom he had a daughter, Martha, and a son, James, known as Jim.
 His oldest son, John, served in the United States Air Force in the Vietnam War.
 His second son, Wayne, moved to Sweden at the same time to avoid the draft.
 Barnette himself was vocally opposed to US engagement in Vietnam.
 His daughter, Martha Barnette, is also an author and presents the weekly radio show A Way with Words on the subject of language.
-James has taught as a professor of religion at Samford University.
+James taught as a professor of religion at Samford University and served as pastor of Brookwood Baptist Church in Mountain Brook, Alabama.

-Barnette died on October 20, 2004 in Louisville, Kentucky.
+Barnette died on October 20, 2004, in Louisville, Kentucky.
 His funeral was held at the Crescent Hill Baptist Church of Louisville on October 25.

 The Henlee Hulix Barnette Papers are available for research at Wake Forest University.